Self-Tuning Spectral Clustering for Speaker Diarization: Introduction

 \section{Introduction}

 The availability of precise annotations of audio recordings based on speaker information can significantly enhance the field of audio analytics involving multi-speaker conversations.
 This has applications across various domains, from everyday online meetings to advanced speech and audio forensics.
 This task is formally known as \emph{speaker diarization} (SD), where the goal is to assign speaker labels to segments of speech based on speaker identity~\cite{park2022review}.
 Traditionally, SD addresses the problem of ``who spoke when'' in a given audio recording, particularly in multi-speaker environments.
-SD pipeline conventionally consists of several interconnected components, including \emph{speech enhancement} (SE), \emph{speech activity detection} (SAD), \emph{segmentation}, \emph{speaker embedding extraction}, \emph{clustering}, and \emph{re-segmentation}.
+The SD pipeline conventionally consists of several interconnected components, including \emph{speech enhancement} (SE), \emph{speech activity detection} (SAD), \emph{segmentation}, \emph{speaker embedding extraction}, \emph{clustering}, and \emph{re-segmentation}.

 Modern SD architectures based on deep learning~\cite{dawalatabad21_interspeech} have demonstrated remarkable performance, surpassing classical methods on widely used benchmark datasets such as CALLHOME~\cite{CallHome}, AMI~\cite{carletta2005ami}, and VoxSRC~\cite{huh2023voxsrc}.
-However, SD systems still face practical challenges when applied to more realistic conversational speech datasets, such as subsets of the DIHARD dataset~\cite{ryant21_interspeech}.
-Factors like background noise, overlapping speech, a large number of speakers, imbalanced speech contributions across speakers, intra-speaker variability, and the recording environment’s lack of domain adaptation make the task even more complex.
+However, SD systems still face practical challenges when applied to more realistic conversational speech datasets, such as the DIHARD-III dataset~\cite{ryant21_interspeech}.
+Factors like background noise, overlapping speech, a large number of speakers, imbalanced speech contributions across speakers, intra-speaker variability, and variability in the recording environments make the task even more complex.
 While issues such as environmental noise, SAD, speech overlap, and intra-speaker variability are extensively studied, the clustering problem does not receive the necessary attention despite playing a crucial role in the overall diarization process.